kbubar/kbubar.github.io/_pages/about.md

 About Me
 ------
 Hi!
 I'm Kate.
-I'm a postdoctoral scholar in the Division of Infectious Diseases and Geographic Medicine at Stanford University in the Lo Lab.
-I am passionate about using data-driven mathematical models to study infectious disease dynamics and interventions in order to reduce disease burden and inform effective public health policy.
+I build mathematical and statistical models to understand infectious disease dynamics, evaluate interventions, and inform public health policy.

-I earned my PhD in Computer Science from the University of Colorado Boulder, where I worked with Dan Larremore and was part of the Interdisciplinary Quantitative Biology program at CU's BioFrontiers Institute.
-I also hold a Master's in Applied Math from CU Boulder and a Bachelor's of Science in Applied Math and Statistics from the Colorado School of Mines.
+Currently, I'm a postdoc in the Lo Lab at Stanford University.
+I earned my PhD in Computer Science from CU Boulder working with [Dan Larremore](https://larremorelab.github.io/) as part of the BioFrontiers Institute's Interdisciplinary Quantitative Biology program, along with a Master's in Applied Math from CU Boulder and a BS in Applied Math and Statistics from Colorado School of Mines

 I'm originally from Seattle, WA and love the Pacific Northwest.
 When I'm not working, I enjoy playing volleyball, trying new recipes, and painting.